Azzc0/digitalgarden/src/site/notes/Don't Starve Together/Boss Run Enjoyers/Seeds to check/World Seeds 2022-12-09.md

 ---

 Seeds generated on  the Moon [EU] servers.

+Will delete these soon when we have some fresh ones
 # 2022-12-09
 *The following seeds have been checked for triple McTusks with:*
 `*prefab walrus_camp sapling grass berrybush_juicy`